CJI launches a new logo, website and newsletter design

 - to receive gifts.

-Over the years the Province of the Jesuits in English Canada supported the work of missionaries in northern India, Nepal, Bhutan, Armenia, Ukraine, in Zambia, Uganda; Nairobi and Jamaica.
+Over the years the Province of the Jesuits in Canada supported the work of missionaries in northern India, Nepal, Bhutan, Armenia, Ukraine, Zambia, Uganda, Kenya and Jamaica.